“Never waste a good crisis.” This a quotation that’s been attributed to everyone from Winston Churchill to Barack Obama’s first chief of staff.

 Makinex, which is short for “MAke INefficiencies EXtinct,” has taken several of its products and found ways to use them to support people out in the field while protecting them from the coronavirus.

-“The Hose 2 Go can be filled from a normal garden hose in 30 seconds,” Planto says.
-“Once the unit is filled, it creates enough pressure to put out a constant flow and provides the perfect solution for hand-washing around the job site.”
+“You can fill the Hose 2 Go from a normal garden hose in 30 seconds,” Planto says.
+“Once you fill the unit, it creates enough pressure to put out a constant flow.
+Then it provides the perfect solution for hand-washing around the job site.”

 The company is using them in its own warehouse, where employees must wash their hands every 30 minutes for safety.

-If the idea of having to lean-in with another masked employee to load heavy equipment doesn’t sound appealing, Makinex also offers a hand truck that can lift up to 310 pounds and be operated by one person, allowing for the option of curbside pickup.
+The idea of having to lean-in with another masked employee to load heavy equipment doesn’t sound appealing.
+Now, Makinex offers a hand truck that can lift up to 310 pounds.
+It needs just one person to operate, allowing for the option of curbside pickup.

 “A lot of rental yards are using it to lift and load equipment without customers ever getting out of their vehicle,” she says.
 “There’s no need for assistance or to interact.”